Netflix/dispatch/docs/configuration/plugins/configuring-g-suite.md

 ## Google Workspace Setup

-To set up Goolge Workspace integration, you'll need to create some resources in Google Cloud Platform, and then link them to your Google Workspace organization.
+To set up Google Workspace integration, you'll need to create some resources in Google Cloud Platform, and then link them to your Google Workspace organization.

 ## Enable Required APIs in Google Cloud Platform